apitoolkit/apitoolkit-fastify/README.md

-# Fastify SDK Documentation
+# APITOOLKIT Fastify SDK

-The Fastify SDK provided by APIToolkit is a library that allows you to integrate your Fastify applications with APIToolkit's monitoring and logging capabilities.
-By using this SDK, you can automatically collect and publish relevant data about incoming requests and outgoing responses to a Google Cloud Pub/Sub topic.
+The APIToolkit Fastify SDK is a library that enables seamless integration of Fastify applications with APIToolkit's monitorin.
+By utilizing this SDK, you can effortlessly collect and publish relevant data about incoming requests and outgoing responses to APIToolkit's servers.

 ## Installation